 The Skin I Live In

-Revelling in a space that conflates horror with the surreal and sensual, Pedro Almodóvar’s 2011 The Skin I Live In is a film that seduces its audience just as much as it provokes them.
-Set within the sprawling and secluded estate of plastic surgeon Robert (Antonio Banderas), the audience is introduced to Vera (Elena Anaya), his patient, prisoner and obsession.
-Driven by grief and a desire for vengeance, Robert imprisons Vera in a room, devoting his time to the creation of an artificial skin that will leave her fireproof and free of imperfection.
-Banderas is formidable in the role, balancing malevolence with elegance and debonair charm.
-Anaya is equally as captivating.
-In their interactions, desire is met fiercely with rage, philanthropy twisted by masochism and their respective brilliance forever threatened by a propensity for domination.
-The result of this pairing is an intoxicating work that, when peppered with distinctly Almodóvarian eccentricities, oozes with zeal.
+Revelling in a space that conflates horror with the surreal and sensual, Pedro Almodóvar’s The Skin I Live In is a film that seduces its audience just as much as it provokes them.
+Set within the sprawling and secluded estate of plastic surgeon Robert (Antonio Banderas), the audience is introduced to Vera (Elena Anaya): his patient, prisoner and obsession.
+Driven by heartache and seeking vengeance, Robert imprisons Vera in a room, devoting his time to the creation of an artificial skin that will leave her fireproof and free of imperfection.
+Banderas is formidable in the role, balancing malevolence with elegant, debonair charm.
+Anaya is equally captivating.
+In their interactions, desire is met fiercely with rage, philanthropy twisted by masochism, and their respective brilliance is forever threatened by a propensity for domination.
+The result of this pairing is a work that, when peppered with distinctly Almodóvarian eccentricities, oozes with zeal.

 To write of Skin without spoiling its plot is a difficult task.
 Rejecting any linearity, the filmic structure is almost ophidian in nature.
-Events and explanations unfurl and unknot as the audience are invited to slither through dream immersions, flashbacks and clever expositional dialogue.
+Events and explanations unfurl as Almodóvar invites the audience to slither through dream immersions, flashbacks and clever expositional dialogue.
 It is a narrative that demands and rewards attentive minds.
-Each scene is capable of making you feel queasy, entranced and unable to predict the film’s bite.
-Sexual perversions and deviations, desires and obsessions, assaults, gender identities, vendettas and deaths saturate the voluptuous storyline.
+As titillation is enveloped by nausea, scenes oscillate between the abhorrent and the seductive; hypnotic in content and delivery, Skin entrances its viewers and marks them victims unable to predict its bite.
+The film is saturated with scenes as voluptuous as they are affronting, the storyline laced with perversions, assaults, obsessions, desires, deviations, vendettas, sexuality and death.
 This macabre melodrama is confirmed as nothing short of thrilling.